cthulhustig/autojimmy/README.md

 ```

 ### macOS: World information tool tips aren't showing tile images from Traveller Map
-This issue can be caused be caused by an HTTPS certificate failure.
+This issue can be caused by an HTTPS certificate failure.
 After installing a versions of
 Python downloaded from www.python.org on macOS, you need to manually install the Python
 certificates.
 1. From the main toolbar select *Go > Applications*
-2. Find the application directory for Python 3.x an open it
+2. Find the application directory for Python 3.x and open it
 3. Click on "Install Certificates.command" and select *Open*

 ## Useful Links